 The Four Seasons is the first piece of classical music I remember listening to as a child.
 I have very vivid memories of dancing around the room to the 3rd movement of Autumn which is in 3/4 – my dad used The Four Seasons as a way of teaching me about 2/4, 3/4, 4/4 and 6/8 time signatures!

-When I realised that 2025 will be the 300th anniversary of its publication I thought, “now’s the perfect time to make it possible for choirs to sing it!”
+When I realised that 2025 was the 300th anniversary of its publication, I thought, “now’s the perfect time to make it possible for choirs to sing it!”

 What is the appeal of this music for you?